 Reading Time Calculator for Kids

-I made this reading time calculator because I got fed up with guessing how long a book would actually take to read.
+A reading time calculator is useful when page count alone doesn’t tell you how long a book will actually take to read.

 Reading Time Calculator